-Welcome to American Government: Institutions and Policies, Enhanced 16e!
-We wrote the text-book to help you grapple with two of the fundamental questions of American government and politics: who governs and to what ends?
+Welcome to American Government: Institutions and Policies, 17th ed!
+We wrote the textbook to help you grapple with two of the fundamental questions of American government and politics: who governs and to what ends?
 The textbook will help you to answer these questions, and to better understand how the structure of American government determines the policies that we see.
-The features we include-from learning objectives, to constitutional connections, to policy dynamics, and what would you do-will help you to master key concepts and topics, and apply them from the classroom to everyday political life. - Learning Objectives open and close each chapter, serving as a road map to the book's key concepts and helping you to assess your understanding. - Then and Now chapter-opening vignettes offer attention-grabbing looks at a particular topic in the past and in the present, reinforcing the historical emphasis of the text and applying these experiences to the world around you today. - Constitutional Connections features raise analytical issues from the constitutional debates that remain relevant today. - Policy Dynamics: Inside/Outside the Box features present policy dynamics and encourage you to think about where they belong within American Government's classic politics of policymaking framework, which is introduced in Chapter 1. - Landmark Cases provide brief descriptions of important Supreme Court cases. - What Would You Do? features place you in the role of a decision maker on realistic contemporary policy debates. - To Learn More sections close each chapter with carefully selected Web resources and classic and contemporary suggested readings to further assist you in learning about American politics.
+The features we include-from learning objectives, to constitutional connections, to policy dynamics, and what would you do-will help you to master key concepts and topics, and apply them from the classroom to everyday political life.
+Much has changed these last few years in American politics, especially in light of the COVID-19 pandemic and the protests following the death of George Floyd while in police custody.
+Our goal is to help you understand these important events, as well more long-standing features of American politics. - Learning Objectives open and close each chapter, serving as a road map to the book's key concepts and helping you to assess your understanding. - Then and Now chapter-opening vignettes offer attention-grabbing looks at a particular topic in the past and in the present, reinforcing the historical emphasis of the text and applying these experiences to the world around you today. - Constitutional Connections features raise analytical issues from the constitutional debates that remain relevant today. - Policy Dynamics: Inside/Outside the Box features present policy dynamics and encourage you to think about where they belong within American Government's classic politics of policymaking framework, which is introduced in Chapter 1. - Infographic Questions help you learn to reason from data. - Landmark Cases provide brief descriptions of important Supreme Court cases. - What Would You Do? features place you in the role of a decision maker on realistic contemporary policy debates. - To Learn More sections close each chapter with carefully selected Web resources and classic and contemporary suggested readings to further assist you in learning about American politics.
 The Benefits of Using MindTap as a Student As a student, the benefits of using MindTap with this book are endless.
 With automatically graded practice quizzes and activities, an easily navigated learning path, and an interactive eBook, you will be able to test yourself inside and outside of the classroom with ease.
 The accessibility of current events coupled with interactive media makes the content fun and engaging.
 On your computer, phone, or tablet, MindTap is there when you need it, giving you easy access to flashcards, quizzes, readings, and assignments.
 We hope all of these resources help you to master the material in the course and have a richer understanding of American government and democracy.
 We also hope that this textbook encourages you to continue your intellectual journey in American politics, and that understanding how the political process functions will inspire you to become involved in some way.
 How will you shape who governs and to what ends?
 Sincerely, John J. DiIulio, Jr.